Gas Separation・Gas Barrier Membrane Division

-We develop carrier transport membranes with high CO2 permeation but low permeation of other gasses by introducing chemical compounds that can react selectively with CO2 (CO2 carriers) into polymeric membranes.
-Currently, our focus is in non-volatile liquid compounds such as Ion-liquids that serve as difussion mediums for absorbed CO2 and CO2 carriers inside the membrane.
-Our objective is to develop high performance separation membranes appliable in high-pressure gasses through transforming ion liquid into gel film.
+We develop carrier transport membranes with high CO₂ permeation but low permeation of other gasses by introducing chemical compounds (CO₂ carriers), that can react selectively with CO₂, into polymeric membranes.
+Currently, our focus is in non-volatile liquid compounds such as ionic liquids, which can act as not only CO₂ carrier but also diffusion medium for the absorbed CO₂ and CO₂ carriers inside the membrane.
+In addition, we are trying to fabricate a tough gels with large ionic liquid content to develop high performance CO₂ separation membranes applicable in high-pressure gasses.

 Development of CO₂ Reforming Processes

 We develop catalytic reaction processes to convert high-concentrated CO₂ collected by using membrane separation into resources.
 Catalytic CO₂ reforming can produce synthesis gas (CO + H₂) by reaction between natural gas and CO₂, which are important resources for chemical products.
 We aim to achieve a process intensification of CO₂ reforming processes by clarification of chemical properties for catalysts, effect of transition reaction condition and operation, and suppression of catalytic degradation.

 We develop advanced gas barrier membranes with heat and chemical resistance, flexibility, surface hardness etc. for food & medical packaging field and electrical & electronic filed.
 We focus on organic-inorganic hybrid gas barrier membranes with high gas barrier property, heat and chemical resistance using inorganic segment (silica, clay) and organic segment (organic polymer).

 Developments of functional films using meta-containing soft-matters